Forgot password

 The Hero has the highest strength stat of all other classes at 16.
 Equipped with the battle-axe as a starting weapon and wild strikes weapon art, melee users have a high damage output class capable of taking on a lot of different enemies and areas.

 This class starts with the champion’s armor set and leather shield.
-In combination with its starting Vigor and Endurance, Warriors provides a great starting health pool and stamina bar.
+In combination with its starting Vigor and Endurance, Hero provides a great starting health pool and stamina bar.
 However, it’s not exactly flexible, so you’ll rely on early-game dungeons—like the Tombsward Catacombs—for early-game armor and weapon options.

 Samurai